Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/this-tailwind-css-cut-out-effect-will-amaze-you.md

 As for the HTML structure, we only need two elements.

-1. The background container div, this will hold the background image
+1. The background container div, will hold the background image
-2. A text element, this will be positioned on top of the background for the cut out effect
+2. A text element this will be positioned on top of the background for the cut-out effect

 ```html
 <div>